SEC probes at least two trading firms over NYSE listings: source

 The U.S. Securities and Exchange Commission has asked for documents from Citadel Securities and GTS, the source said.

-Earlier in the day, the Wall Street Journal reported that the SEC was probing listings of Slack Technologies Inc (WORK.N) and other unicorns on the NYSE, focusing on their first day of trading.
+Earlier in the day, the Wall Street Journal reported that the SEC was probing listings of Slack Technologies Inc and other unicorns on the NYSE, focusing on their first day of trading.

 The SEC had asked Citadel Securities for information on how it opened Slack's first day of trading, the Journal reported on.wsj.com/2EDYDlh.